Skip to content

 Is it possible to combine mentoplasty with rhinoplasty?

 Yes, and this combination is quite common in my practice.
-We call it profiloplasty — the plastic surgery of the facial profile.
+We call it profileplasty — the plastic surgery of the facial profile.
 Often, the patient comes to my office believing that their nose is too large, when in fact what detracts from the profile is a receded chin.
 Profiloplasty corrects this imbalance in an integrated manner, with subtle changes and very expressive results.

 What is the postoperative period like for mentoplasty?